datacraft-dsc/starfish-java/README.md

 ## Features

-This is developer toolkit for the data economy.
+This is developer toolkit for the data economy.Based on an underlying data ecosystem standard, Starfish provides high-level APIs for common tasks within the data economy, for example, registering/publishing an asset, for subsequent use in a data supply line.
+In this case, an asset can be any data set, model or data service.

+Starfish works with blockchain networks, such as Ocean Protocol, and common web services through agents, allowing unprecedented flexibility in asset discovery and data supply line management.

+---
 ## Installation

 Typically in Maven you can add squid-java as a dependency: